 5. Nokia: The modern telecom giant hasn't always been involved in such tech-heavy fields.
 The company got its start in Tampere, Finland, in 1865 as a pulp mill and paper manufacturer.
 When owner Fredrik Idestam opened a second plant in Nokia, Finland, in 1868, he decided the town's name would suit his company, too.

 The town takes its name from the Nokianvirta River that flows through it, which in turn takes its name from an archaic Finnish word referring to the small furry animals, mostly sables, which lived on the river's banks.

 6. Cisco Systems: The recent addition to the Dow Jones Industrial Average takes its name from San Francisco, where it was founded in 1984.

-7. Atari: The video-game pioneer takes its name the board game Go.
+7. Atari: The video game pioneer takes its name from the board game Go.
 In Go, atari is a term that indicates that a player's stone (or group of a player's stones) are in immediate danger of being captured by the player's opponent.

 8. Toshiba: Toshiba formed following the 1939 merger of consumer products company Tokyo Denki with machinery firm Shibaura Seisakusho.
 By taking the "To" from the former and the "Shiba" from the latter, a new company name was born.

 9. Sanyo: Sanyo's name means "three oceans" in Japanese; the company's founder wanted to sell his wares across the Indian, Atlantic, and Pacific oceans to reach the entire world.